-We would not, therefore, use an apostrophe in “South Carolina Bankers School,” “Federal Judges Association,” “Texas Classroom Teachers Association,” or “International Executives Association” because, according to their own Web sites, the organizations themselves do not do so.
+We would not, therefore, use an apostrophe in “South Carolina Bankers School,” “Federal Judges Association,” “Texas Classroom Teachers Association,” or “International Executives Association” because, according to their own website, the organizations themselves do not do so.

-Likewise, even though the names “Randolph-Macon Woman’s College” and “The Navy Enlisted Man’s Club” may at first seem counterintuitive (since neither of these institutions belongs to or serves only one woman or one man), we must nevertheless render the names exactly as the institutions do.
-We can find this information on an organization’s Web site or in its official documents.
+Likewise, even though the names “Randolph-Macon Woman’s College” and “The Navy Enlisted Man’s Club” may at first seem counter-intuitive (since neither of these institutions belongs to or serves only one woman or one man), we must nevertheless render the names exactly as the institutions do, as indicated on the organization’s website or in official documents.

 When creating a new organization, the founders must decide how to handle the title.
 Most organizations omit the apostrophe and treat the noun as attributive rather than possessive, suggesting that the organization or conference does not belong to the group but instead exists to serve its members.

-Thus, when we are confused about whether a noun in a title or proper name is attributive or possessive, we can follow these steps:
+Whenever we are confused about whether a noun in a title or proper name should be treated as possessive or attributive, we can follow these steps:

-- See if the title or name appears in a reputable style manual or dictionary (as do “Father’s Day” and “Veterans Day,” for example).
+- Determine whether the title or name appears in a reputable style manual or dictionary (as do “Mother’s Day” and “Veterans Day,” for example).

-- If the title or name does not appear in the dictionary, check to see how the group or organization itself is rendering it.
+- If the title or name does not appear in the dictionary, check to see how the group or organization itself renders it.